 Location Operation Variable

 PROMPT mode

-mod e ON ot mode desired: Terminal input is requested with a question mark.
+mode Input prom pt mode desired:

-OFF No terminal input prompt is issued.
+ON OFF Terminal input is requested with a question mark.
+No terminal input prompt is issued.

 [†]This macro is not available in SYSTEXT.
 The user program must specify systems text PSSTEXT or call common deck COMCMAC (refer to appendix F).